Create a registry

 });

-Files with any of the 3 special roles will only install their dependencies when added to a users project.
+Files with any non-file role will only install their dependencies when the file is included.

-For example if you have a file with role: "test" that depends on vitest. vitest will only be installed to the users project when the user provides the --with-tests flag.
+For example if you have a file with role: "test" that depends on vitest. vitest will only be installed to the user's project when the user provides --with test.

-This allows you to add documentation, examples, and tests to your registry without forcing the user to install them.
+This allows you to add documentation, examples, tests, or any other optional role to your registry without forcing the user to install them.

 Folders